 Random dialogue in a cab: Driver: So, what you do for a living?
 Guest: I work in the Red Bull Cliff Diving World Series.
 Driver: Ah, that's the tour in which this Colombian with the black ponytail competes, right?
 Works.
 Anywhere in this world.
 Orlando Duque is a legend, the iconic figure of the sport.
-In his 10th season he is one of only three cliff divers who have been in the contest since the beginning.

 "The sport chose me.
 I went around doing other things; I didn't like any of them.
 When I ended up diving, I was like 'this is it!'".
 With 13 world titles and two Guinness World Records to his name in a sport that he calls "the more natural form of diving", his tremendous ability from 27 metres does not need any more proof.